force-push-main/holbertonschool-printf/README.md

 ```

-Here we set j = 0, run the loop until __either__ j < 0 (which is the length of the struct array) or until it's found a match between the specifier in format and the specifiers we've saved in the struct array (spec\_n\_func), __but__ only after it's run the relevant print function (which is why there's a bunch of i - 1 and j - 1 going on).
+Here we set j = 0, run the loop until __either__ j < 5 (which is the length of the struct array) or until it's found a match between the specifier in format and the specifiers we've saved in the struct array (spec\_n\_func.spec), __but__ only after it's run the relevant print function (which is why there's a bunch of i - 1 and j - 1 going on).

 Within the loop, we're checking whether the character after the '%' (aka, format[i + 1]) is equal to one of the specifiers we stored in the struct array: